 Princess Madeleine sells her New York City apartment

 Since the president was sworn into office on January 20, his administration has already had its first royal encounter.
 During a visit to Washington, D.C. this week, King Abdullah II of Jordan met with Vice President Mike Pence before joining his wife Queen Rania for a meeting with the House of Foreign Affairs committee.

-Last week it was confirmed that Donald and First Lady Queen Elizabeth during a state visit to the United Kingdom later this year.
+Last week it was confirmed that Donald and First Lady Melania Trump have accepted an invitation to meet with Queen Elizabeth during a state visit to the United Kingdom later this year.
 That announcement, made after British Prime Minister Theresa May's visit to the US, was met with protests in the UK.